Share trading in Europe set to be fragmented by Brexit

 Britain has yet to set out its own rules on trading of EU-listed shares, saying the best solution would be for Brussels to extend full access.

+“However, we note ESMA’s latest interpretation of the scope of the EU STO, and we will set out our approach in due course,” Britain’s Financial Conduct Authority said in a statement.

+Bankers hope that if Britain and the EU agree on a trade deal ahead of January, that might encourage Brussels to offer stock and derivatives trading access too.

-Cboe, Turquoise and Aquis have already opened hubs in the EU to offer euro-denominated trading in EU-listed shares to avoid disruption to clients from such a clash.
+Cboe, Turquoise and Aquis have opened hubs in the EU that are ready to offer euro-denominated trading in EU-listed shares to avoid disruption to clients.

+Turquoise and Aquis declined to comment.
+Cboe had no immediate comment.
+ESMA and the FCA have yet to say where derivatives must be traded from January.

 Reporting by Huw Jones; Editing by Kirsten Donovan and Mark Potter